 Hiring is a joy, and can be immensely rewarding.
-But don’t do it if you’re not thinking about how to fit the candidate’s needs as well as yours.
+But, don’t do it if you’re not thinking about how to fit the candidate’s needs as well as your own.
 Hiring done well is a mutually attractive sport.
 So read on if you want to get fit!

 You’ll see my bottom line is if you find a mutual fit, you won’t have to sell the candidate.
-They will select you as much as you hire them.
+They will select you as much as you select them.

 I also suggest there are three things a great interviewer should do.
 One of them is to ask great questions.
 Below are some of the key questions I like to ask.